-McGill offers two non-thesis graduate programs in the field of biotechnology, a Graduate Certificate, which is a short training program of 16 credits, and a more intensive Master of Science (Applied) in Biotechnology of 45 credits, which is completed in 16 months.
+McGill offers two non-thesis graduate programs in the field of biotechnology, a Graduate Certificate, which is a short training program of 16 credits - five courses done in one semester, and a more intensive Master of Science (Applied) in Biotechnology of 45 credits, which is completed in 16 months.
 Both programs are coordinated by the Institute of Parasitology on the Macdonald Campus of McGill University.

 Both programs have limited enrolment and admission is therefore competitive.

 Courses for both programs are offered on either one of the McGill campuses depending of the offering Faculty.
 Courses from the Faculty of Medicine or Science are offered on the downtown campus, and the Faculty of Agricultural and Environmental Sciences courses are offered on the Macdonald Campus.
 A shuttle bus connecting both campuses facilitates student's travelling.

 If you are looking for a traditional Master of Science program with Thesis, other McGill academic units are involved in research in fields associated with biotechnology.
 For more information, go to the Graduate Admission page.

 This program aims to prepare students with at least an undergraduate degree in the biological sciences or a closely related field for entry into the biotechnology industry, such as the pharmaceutical, biomedical, and other biotechnology sectors.

 - To give students a short, hands-on experience of biotechnology work